 How much is the Damage/Excessive cleaning deposit? - $750 Refundable

-Music? -Amplified music must end at 10pm.
+Music - We allow live music as well as DJ, however; amplified music must end at 10pm.
 Guests may stay until 11pm at conversational levels while cleanup is happening.
 Cleanup ends at 11.

 Does the ceremony have to be outside? - Our barn is about 4000 square feet inside and 800 sqft attached covered patio space.
 We allow you to decide where you want to get married.
 We are happy to offer suggestions of course, but at the end of the day it is your event.

-Fire Pit? - You do not need to bring your own firewood.
-Yes you may setup a S'mores bar by the fire pit.
+Fire Pit - You do not need to bring your own firewood.
+Yes, you may setup a S'mores bar by the fire pit.

-Parking?
-Parking attendant/s direct guests to the on-site parking area 90 minutes prior to 30 minutes after the event start time.
+Parking- Parking attendant/s direct guests to the on-site parking area 90 minutes prior to 30 minutes after the event start time.
 For ceremony only events we typically adjust the time 60 minutes prior to 60 minutes post event start time.